People relaxing and having fun on the outdoors event in New York City at summer

-Photograph: By pictureforlife / Shutterstock
+Photograph: By Nick Starichenko / Shutterstock

-The best things to do this summer in NYC
+The best things to do in NYC this summer

 Soak up the sun as well as our list of recommendations for the best things to do during summer in New York.